ZobairQ/interview-assignment/README.md

 You should now be ready to pull the image.

+Navigate to the root of the project where `docker-compose.yaml` is found and run following command.

+    docker-compose up

+If you need to do any modification regarding the setup, use the .env file to tweak the settings to your needs.

 If you do not wish to pull the pre-build image, please add the following under the application service in the docker-compose.yaml file in order to build the image yourself.